Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 What Employers Actually Check

-You have your HRWL card.
-You show up to the site.
-Here's what actually gets verified before you're allowed to operate.
+You have your HRW card.
+You show up to site.
+Here's what gets verified before you operate.

 Licence Class Matches the Machine

-The HRWL card lists your licensed class — LF, LO, or both.
-Before you operate any machine on site, the site supervisor or WHS coordinator should verify your class matches the equipment.
+The card lists your class — LF, LO, or both.
+Before you operate, the supervisor should verify your class matches the equipment.

 Operating outside your licensed class is a SafeWork NSW offence.

-Under the Work Health and Safety Regulation 2017, operating high risk plant without the applicable licence can attract on-the-spot fines.
-For a worker, the current penalty can reach $15,000.
+Under the Work Health and Safety Regulation 2025, operating high risk plant without the applicable licence can attract on-the-spot fines.
+For a worker, the penalty can reach $15,000.
 For a PCBU (employer), penalties are substantially higher.
-This is one of the key areas covered in our guide to compliant labour hire in Sydney.
+More on this in our guide to compliant labour hire in Sydney.

-Your HRWL is typically issued for 5 years.
-Expired licences are not valid — and expired licences on site create liability for the host employer, not just the worker. 🗓️
+Your HRW licence runs 5 years.
+Expired licences aren't valid — and an expired licence on site creates liability for the host employer, not just the worker.

-SafeWork NSW sends renewal reminders, but don't rely on them.
-Book your refresher training at least 4–6 weeks before expiry.
+SafeWork NSW emails and texts renewal reminders roughly 60 days out, but don't rely on them.
+Book your refresher 4–6 weeks before expiry.

 High Risk Work Licence Registry

-Employers can verify your licence directly via the SafeWork NSW online registry at www.safework.nsw.gov.au.
+Employers can verify your licence directly via the SafeWork NSW online registry at verify.licence.nsw.gov.au.

-Labour hire companies placing forklift operators — including Leap Labour — check the registry before allocating workers to a forklift role.
-If your name doesn't appear or the licence shows as expired, you won't be placed.
+Labour hire companies placing forklift operators — including Leap Labour — check the registry before allocating.
+If your name doesn't appear or the licence shows expired, you won't be placed.

-The registry check takes 30 seconds.
-It happens more often than workers expect.
+The registry check takes 30 seconds — and it happens more often than workers expect.

 Takeaways So Far

-For workers — what to do before you apply for forklift roles:
+For workers — before you apply for forklift roles:

-• Check your HRWL card is current — expiry date, class listed correctly
+• Check your HRW card is current — expiry date, class listed correctly

 • Verify your name appears on the SafeWork NSW online registry